High-Resolution Sensing in Communication-Centric ISAC: Deep Learning and Parametric Methods: Proposed Algorithms

 where \(\delta_m^0\) represents the initial phase offset, \(f_{D,m}\) is the Doppler shift of the \(m^{\text{th}}\) target, and \(\Tilde{\varepsilon}_{m,p}\) denotes the phase estimation error.
 Since the phase evolves linearly with time in the presence of Doppler shifts, a simple $2$D regression on the estimated phase offsets suffices to extract the Doppler frequencies of all targets.

-Similarly, extending the IFFT-\ac{C2VNN} algorithm to estimate Doppler frequencies requires processing the temporal evolution of the channel.
-The extension involves stacking the estimated \acp{CSI} from multiple sub-frames to incorporate the temporal progression into the model's input.
-The addition of this temporal dimension enables the network to learn Doppler-induced phase variations alongside the spatial and delay parameters.
-To achieve this, the input to the \ac{NN} is modified to include \(\Tilde{K}_{\tt{p}}\) sub-frames, resulting in a 3D input tensor.
-This modification necessitates the use of $3$D complex-valued convolutional layers instead of the $2$D layers employed previously, enabling the model to extract spatio-temporal features that encode the Doppler frequency information.
-The temporal convolution captures the inter-frame phase progression induced by Doppler, while the spatial convolution continues to process spatial and frequency-domain information.
-Moreover, the architecture is further adapted by modifying the output layer to account for the additional Doppler frequency parameters.
-Specifically, the output layer now provides four outputs per target, corresponding to the \ac{AoA}, \ac{AoD}, \ac{ToA}, and Doppler frequency.
+Similarly, extending the IFFT-\ac{C2VNN} algorithm to estimate Doppler requires modeling the temporal evolution of the channel over a \ac{CPI}.
+We stack the estimated \acp{CSI} from \(\Tilde{K}_{\tt p}\) successive sub-frames to form a $3$D input tensor (frequency \(\times\) space \(\times\) time).
+The \(2\)D complex-valued convolutions are then replaced by \(3\)D complex-valued convolutions so the network can learn spatio-temporal features that capture Doppler-induced phase progression, while the output head is augmented to predict four parameters per target: \ac{AoA}, \ac{AoD}, \ac{ToA}, and Doppler frequency.
+The temporal kernels encode inter-frame phase evolution, whereas the spatial-frequency kernels continue to extract angle and delay structure.
 To ensure robust performance, the training process involves generating datasets that span various Doppler shift scenarios, along with diverse \ac{SNR} conditions.
 This training strategy enables the model to generalize effectively across a wide range of operational settings.

+As a lightweight alternative that avoids training a \(3\)D network, each sub-frame is processed independently with the original \(2\)D IFFT-\ac{C2VNN} to estimate \((\hat\theta_m^{p},\hat\phi_m^{p},\hat\tau_m^{p})\).
+Given these geometric parameters, the per-sub-frame complex amplitudes \(\hat\alpha_m^{p}\) are obtained by an \ac{LS} fit to the steering-delay dictionary across subcarriers.
+Doppler is then recovered from the slope of the unwrapped phases \(\angle \hat\alpha_m^{p}\) over time using the same \(1\)D linear regression employed in PARAMING.
+This alternative reuses the trained \(2\)D model and adds only light per-sub-frame \ac{LS} solves, with no need to retrain a \(3\)D convolutional network.